MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 ## Getting started with web automation

-The web automation actions enable users to interact with web applications and components through UI elements.
-UI elements describe uniquely the web components you want to handle.
+Web automation actions enable users to interact with web applications and components through UI elements.
+UI elements describe uniquely the web components that the action is going to handle.

-To add a UI element, select **Add UI element** through the deployed web automation action or the **UI elements** tab of the flow designer.
+To add a new UI element, select **Add UI element** through the deployed web automation action or the **UI elements** tab of the flow designer.

 ![The options to create a new UI element.](\media\webautomation\create-ui-element.png)

 All web-related UI elements are specified by one or more CSS selectors that pinpoint the hierarchical structure of the component on the page.

-Selectors use the **>** notation to indicate this structure.
-Each element in the selector is contained within the element on its left.
+Selectors use the **>** notation to indicate that each element is contained within the element on its left.

 Although selectors are created automatically when adding UI elements, some particular scenarios need manually created selectors.
-When a custom selector is needed, you have the options to edit an existing selector or build one from scratch.
+When a custom selector is needed, you have the option to edit an existing selector or build one from scratch.

 ![The options to edit and create selectors.](\media\webautomation\create-selector.png)